 Conduct an audit of your digital experience for accessibility.

-A recent CDC survey found that one in four U.S. adults has a disability.
+A recent CDC survey found that one in four U.S. adults reports having a disability.
 As your constituents become increasingly dependent on the internet, digitally-inclusive design should be a major priority.
-Luckily, as our team likes to say, accessible design practices improve the usability of your digital experience for everyone, not just users with a visual, hearing, physical, or intellectual disability.
+Luckily, as our team likes to say, accessible design practices improve the usability of your digital experience for everyone, not just users with visual, hearing, physical, or intellectual disabilities.

 Organizing your website or mobile app’s content in a meaningful sequence for screen readers and keyboard commands, entering alternative text for any image files, using high-contrast elements, and adding labels or helpful elements to form fields will make your experience usable for people with impairments and easier for those without them.